Genetic studies on Moroccans: J-P209

+A recent study found out that the J-M267 chromosome pool in the Maghreb is derived not only from early Neolithic dispersions but to a much greater extent from the Arab migrations to the Maghreb, recent expansions of Arab tribes from the Arabian Peninsula, during which both southern Qahtanite and northern Adnanite Arabs added to the heterogenous Maghrebi ethnic melting pot.
+This heavily implied gene flow and remodeled the genetic structure of the Maghreb, rather than being a mere cultural replacement as claimed by older studies.
+This increased genetic similarities between North Africans and Middle Easterners.

 E-M78

 The most basal and rare E-M78* paragroup has been found at lower frequencies in Moroccan Arabs.

 The sub-clade E-V65 is found in high levels in the Maghreb regions of far northern Africa.
 Cruciani, La Fratta, Trombetta & Santolamazza (2007) report levels of about 20% amongst Libyan Arab lineages, and about 30% amongst Moroccan Arabs.
 It appears to be less common amongst Berbers, but still present in levels of >10%.
 The authors suggest a North African origin for this lineage.
 In Europe, only a few individuals were found in Italy and Greece.